 It is a truth universally acknowledged, that a person in pursuit of personal development must be in want of a meditation practice.
 Meditation is the cure-all for everything.
 Stressed?
 Meditate.
 Tired?
 Meditate.
 Anxious?
 Meditate.
 But it is much easier said than done especially when the process of meditating can be frustrating, challenging and boring.

 App meets ancient practice: I have tried many different kinds of meditation.
-From 3 mins first thing in the morning to a silent 10 day retreat (yikes-made it through half of this one).
+From 3 mins first thing in the morning to a silent 10 day retreat (yikes).
 There are some great apps that combine this ancient practice with the convenience and technology of our ever-present phones.
 I like Headspace with Andy Puddicombe’s dulcet tones and the breadth of teachers and themes available on Insight Timer.
 My current fave is the poetic Sarah Blondin who recently reminded me to tell myself, “I love you and I’m listening”.

 More words of wonder and wisdom from Sarah:” I wish someone had told me when I began to run, divert, distract, over consume, point fingers, over work, fight, create drama, choose everything other than love, that I was running away from my own magnificence.
 That I was running from it because I didn’t believe it was something I possessed.
 Because I didn’t believe in my own ability to give myself all I needed.”